 TRC continues to provide funding for faculty to attend conferences, with 2020-2021 focus on virtual teaching conferences.

-This year I am also honored to also invite you to our inaugural Pedagogy Cafe, Fridays from 9-10am.
+This year I am also honored to also invite you to our inaugural Pedagogy Cafe.
 I was driven to establish this by the rich discussions led by our faculty during the various workshops.
 The Pedagogy Cafe serves as an informal and semi-structured scope of discussions for faculty to share ideas on various topics, best practices, as well as gain feedback on their chosen HIP for implementation.